-In December 2012, Internet Patents Corporation ("IPC") filed a patent infringement lawsuit against us in the United States District Court for the Northern District of California, seeking a judgment that we had infringed a patent held by IPC.
-We received the related summons and complaint from IPC in March 2013.
+In December 2012, Internet Patents Corporation ("IPC") filed a patent infringement lawsuit against us in the United States District Court for the Northern District of California, alleging that we had infringed a patent held by IPC.
 In September 2013, the court dismissed a related case because it found that the patent is invalid, and on the same date, the court issued IPC an Order to Show Cause that the lawsuit against us should not be dismissed.
 In October 2013, IPC filed a response to the order and the court subsequently dismissed the case against us.
-In November 2013, IPC filed a Notice of Appeal to the United States Court of Appeals for the Federal Circuit.
-While we deny IPC's claims, there can be no assurance that we will prevail in this matter and any adverse ruling may have a significant impact on our business and operating results.
+In October 2013, IPC filed its appeal in the United States Court of Appeals for the Federal Circuit.
+The United States Court of Appeals for Federal Circuit heard oral arguments on the appeal on August 6, 2014, and we are still awaiting a decision.
+While we deny IPC's claims and believe that the probability of any loss is remote, there can be no assurance that we will prevail in this matter and any adverse ruling or settlement may have a significant impact on our business and operating results.
 In addition, regardless of the outcome of the matter, we may incur significant legal fees defending the action until it is resolved.
-We have determined that the probability of any loss is remote.